 In my 40 years of travel, I have had to use travel agents to make even the simplest of reservations and buy tickets, not even thinking to ask them if they had “been there, done that?”
-It was just a case of there being no other options to buying travel.
-Now we have unlimited choices and can seek out better travel agents, better prices, better selections and information about anywhere in the world for our trips – without even leaving home.
+It was just a case of no other options for buying travel.
+Now we have unlimited choices and can seek better travel agents, better prices, better selections, and information about anywhere in the world for our trips – without leaving home.

 The Internet now gives travelers ideas and options of Where to go, When to go, Why to go, What to do, Who to book with, and How to save money and offset costs.
 We can search and find experts for every travel option.
-If we are comfortable with the Internet, we no longer have to go to a travel agent to make reservations and buy tickets except to book with some of the larger travel companies that still produce glossy brochures and offer all-inclusive packages tours that only sell through the agency system.
+If we are comfortable with the Internet, we no longer have to go to a travel agent to make reservations and buy tickets except to book with some larger travel companies that still produce glossy brochures and offer all-inclusive packages and tours that only sell through the agency system.
 The Internet also allows those of us who are smart enough to know when to seek a top travel agent with knowledge, experience, and expertise (KEE skills) of destinations and activities about where to find them.
-There is no longer a need to use our local agents to find one somewhere else in the world.
+We no longer need to use our local agents to find one elsewhere in the world.
 When we do not need ‘the knowledge’ and can do it, we surf the web to book directly with tour and travel operators wherever we have decided to go.